apache/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

 # Reconnecting and Failover

 It is possible to determine how reconnection will happen on a broker connection.

-These are the attributes are available on amqp-connection XML element:
+These are the attributes that are available on the amqp-connection XML element:
-- reconnect-attempts: default as -1 (infinite).
+- reconnect-attempts: default is -1 (infinite).
 How many attempts will be done after a failed connection
-- retry-interval: default as 5000, in milliseconds, the wait between each retry in connections.
+- retry-interval: default is 5000, in milliseconds, the wait between each retry of a connection.

 It is also possible to specify alternate hosts on a broker connection by appending a comma separated list after a # at the end of the URI.
 The broker connection would keep trying on the alternate list until one of the targets is available to connect.
 Example: